nus-cs2113-AY2425S1/ip/README.md

-# J.A.R.V.I.S project template
+# J.A.R.V.I.S project

-This is a project template for a greenfield Java project.
+This is a project for a greenfield Java project.
 It's named after the Java mascot _Jarvis_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij